bradegler/sse-echo/README.md

 # sse echo

-Simple SSE servlet that echo's the passed message after the specified timeout.
+Simple SSE servlet that echos the passed message after the specified timeout.